companje/companje.nl/pages/sanyo.md

 ; is made up of 2 columns on row 1 and 2 columns on row 2...
 ;
-; To run this code write the compiled code to the bootsector of a ; Sanyo MBC-55x floppy or use an emulator like the one written ; in Processing/Java in this repo.
+; To run this code write the compiled code to the bootsector of a ; Sanyo MBC-55x floppy or use an emulator like <del>the one written ; in Processing/Java in this repo.</del> MAME.
 ;
 ; Add your own visuals by adding your own functions to the fx_table.
 ;